gem/oq-engine/doc/manual/oq-manual.rst

 values (defined by setting ``uncertaintyType="abGRAbsolute"``) and G-R maximum magnitude (``uncertaintyType="maxMagGRAbsolute"``).

-It is important to notice that each branch set is applied to a specific source by defining the attribute ``applyToSources``, followed by the source ID.
+It is important to notice that each *Branch* set is applied to a specific source by defining the attribute ``applyToSources``, followed by the source ID.
 The GSIM logic tree file is the same as used for LogicTreeCase1ClassicalPSHA.
 By setting in the configuration file